-“A picture tells a thousand stories," is very true for the troubled youth that we serve.
-Through drawing, painting, collages, photography, graphic and web design, high-risk youth can find release from their traumatic experiences by using the visual arts for expression.
+“A picture is worth a thousand words,” is very true for the children that we serve.
+Through drawing, painting, collages, sculpture, murals and using recycled materials, vulnerable youth can find release from their traumatic experiences by exploring the visual arts for self-expression.
 At the end of the programs, the kids have lasting souvenirs that they can share with their families and friends.
 We provide them with opportunities to publicly exhibit and sell their artwork.

 Read about some of our recent Featured Programs

 Homeless Kids Create a Mural Now – 2015

 Beautiful Gardens Painted at the Gardens – 2015

 Creating Content 101 – 2014